zwave-js/node-zwave-js/docs/api/controller.md

 > [!NOTE] Calling this will result in an HTTP request to the firmware update service at https://firmware.zwave-js.io

+> [!NOTE] This method requires an API key to be set in the [driver options](#ZWaveOptions) under `apiKeys`.
+Refer to https://github.com/zwave-js/firmware-updates/ to request a key (free for open source projects).

 ### `beginOTAFirmwareUpdate`

 ```ts